VFL/AFL premiership and grand final statistics

+As of 2024, Collingwood, Essendon and Carlton are all tied for winning 16 premierships, with Collingwood winning the most consecutive premierships, at four between 1927 and 1930.

 Premierships by team

-Table correct to the end of the 2022 season.
+Table correct to the end of the 2025 season.

 Premiership frequency

-Table correct to the end of the 2021 season.
+Table correct to the end of the 2025 season.

 Premiership droughts

 The following tables summarise the different premiership droughts for each club.
 The first table is limited to droughts lasting fifty or more seasons, while the other three are specific to each club (two of which span the entire competition, including all 21 teams).
 The duration of the drought is given as the number of full seasons contested between premierships; the season in which the drought is broken is considered to be part of the drought, and if the drought began from a club's entry to the league, the club's inaugural season is also considered to be part of the drought.
 Grand final replays are not included in grand final appearances.

 Longest premiership droughts

-Table correct to the end of the 2022 season.
+Table correct to the beginning of the 2026 season.

 Longest club premiership droughts

-Table correct to the end of the 2022 season.
+Table correct to the beginning of the 2025 season.